 My all time favourite author as a child was Roald Dahl.
 Wow.
 What a talent.
 His flagrant disregard for accepted language, making up words that make you think, ‘well of course that’s a word, it described it perfectly, it can’t not be in the Oxford English Dictionary’.
 His ability to pitch good against evil, child against tyrannical adult and to do this without the saccharine sweetness of a fairy tale at the close.
 Dahl sculpted heroes and heroines that were just like you, or even me!

 It has been with great joy that I have been re-reading the greats like Charlie and The Chocolate Factory and Fantastic Mr Fox with my children.
-Danny The Champion of The World is one of Joshua’s favourite books and every time we read it I discover something new, a little wisdom that Dahl has woven into the fabric of the story to make it ever more meaningful and special.
+Danny The Champion of The World is one of J’s favourite books and every time we read it I discover something new, a little wisdom that Dahl has woven into the fabric of the story to make it ever more meaningful and special.
 Take for example this statement: “A stodgy parent is no fun at all.
 What a child wants and deserves is a parent who is SPARKY” my parental inadequacies summed up in one sentence – obviously I’m now trying to be ‘sparky’ at every opportunity.
 Reading these books at bedtime I am able to make my children laugh out loud(!), to sharply intake their breath in surprise, to leave them wanting more.
 I love it, I feel like the genie of the lamp every time I pick up a book.

 During the summer holidays we undertook a pilgrimage to Great Missenden and the Roald Dahl Museum.
 Like all great journeys we faced disasters and triumphs along the way.
 Our first attempt at getting to this little corner of England was thwarted by filthy weather and horrendous traffic, but when we arrived on our second attempt, boy was it worth it.
 The tiny town in Buckinghamshire is the embodiment of so many of Dahls descriptive masterpieces.
 I swear that I really did see the BFG stooping to blow dreams into children’s windows of houses that hunched over the high street, and it wasn’t the one that was painted on the wall!